These Early Literacy Activity: Letter Bags are great for PreK through 1st grade.

 Most parents probably think the first step in learning to read is understanding phonics, the connection between letters and their sounds, but the actual starting point is phonemic awareness.
 Phonemic awareness is understanding that words are made of individual sounds, known as phonemes.
 While we have 26 letters in the alphabet, we actually have about 40 phonemes in the English language (consider sounds that are made of two letters, like /sh/ and /th/).
 Teaching children to recognize that words are made of sounds, and these sounds can be blended, segmented, and manipulated in various ways, is a great way to begin teaching your child to read.
+Check out these letter bags!

 This is a simple activity to get children thinking about the initial sounds in words.
 At the end, I have a way to make this activity appropriate for more advanced readers.